Adolis García Player Props: Rangers vs. Red Sox

 Adolis García At The Plate

-- Among the qualifying batters, he ranks 70th in batting average, while his on-base percentage ranks 80th and he is 13th in slugging.
+- Among the qualifying hitters in baseball, he ranks 77th in batting average, 80th in on-base percentage, and 17th in slugging.

-- Garcia has picked up a hit in 64.3% of his 84 games this season, with multiple hits in 23.8% of them.

-- In 45.2% of his games this year, Garcia has driven in at least one run.
-In 17 of those games (20.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.
+- Garcia has had an RBI in 38 games this season (44.7%), including 17 multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.